 - Within two weeks of Leadership Day, send follow-up "thank you" letters to the Members and/or staff with whom you met.
 (A sample letter is included with these materials.)
 The letter should recap the highlights of your meeting, including the specific actions the Member committed to taking, and thank the Member and/or staff for their time.
-Reiterate your offer to be a resource for advice on health-related issues. - Form for each office visited (copies will be included in your Leadership Day registration packet).
-Complete these forms before you leave Capitol Hill while the content of each meeting is fresh in your mind.
+Reiterate your offer to be a resource for advice on health-related issues. - Each Leadership Day participant should fill out his/her own Congressional Visit Reporting Form for each office visited (copies will be included in your Leadership Day registration packet, which will be provided to you on May 21-22).
+Complete these forms, preferrably before you leave Capitol Hill while the content of each meeting is fresh in your mind.
 Extra forms and a collection box will be available in the hospitality room.
 If you cannot complete these forms on May 22 you can fax them to the Washington Office at (202) 835-0440 when you return home.
 Chapters also can create a debriefing summary (see "Actions beyond Leadership Day," below, for more information).